fmalina/revisions-blocl/activism/thedefaultline.md

 have called The Default Line, is about those choices.

 Right from the beginning of his tenure as chancellor, George Osborne was asked why he was pursuing austerity while the US government was not.
-‘I don’t have the world’s reserve currency,’ was his answer to me in early 2011.
+‘I don't have the world’s reserve currency,’ was his answer to me in early 2011.
 [\*](#ASIN:B00AZ17W6Y;LOC:1031)